institutional-grammar-pl/ig-tagger/README.md

 The tool is based on the results of previous work on Institutional Grammar annotation:
 1. Group project for the previous version of IG syntax and Polish language - [link](https://github.com/rzepinskip/ig-annotator)
 2. Work by Aleksandra Wichrowska on developing rules for English language and new IG 2.0 syntax - [link](https://github.com/airi314/annotator/tree/master)
+3. Work by Karolina Seweryn on ML models: constitutive/regulative classification